Youth Leadership Conference

 5. How do I register my child?

-Registration can be completed online or by calling 888-311-7388.
-A parent or guardian must print and sign a consent for each child and bring with them on the first day of the conference.
+Pre-registration is recommended and can be done by going to the "register now" link above.
+If you have any further questions, please call Erika Baily at 888-311-7388.
+A parent or guardian must print and sign a registration/consent form for each child on the first day of the conference.